After five years of war, thousands of Syria’s children have gone through another bitter winter without shelter.

-This winter, we’ve been providing clothes and essential supplies for over 2.5 million children in Syria and Iraq as well as those who’ve taken refuge in Turkey, Lebanon, Jordan and Egypt.
-Our priority is to reach the most vulnerable children, including the youngest, poorest and those living in besieged or hard-to-reach areas.
+In the winter of 2016-7, we provided clothes and essential supplies for over 2.5 million children in Syria and Iraq, as well as for those who’ve taken refuge in Turkey, Lebanon, Jordan and Egypt.
+Unicef’s job is to reach the most vulnerable children, including the youngest, poorest and those living in besieged or hard-to-reach areas.

 You can help us reach more children.
 A donation of £52 could provide sturdy boots for six children, so that they are able to play safely.